 Location: 48 Biltmore Avenue, Asheville.

-16. Date Night at Home?
-Consider Kickback AVL and Takeout Central
+Want a Date Night at Home?
+Try Kickback AVL or Takeout Central

 Many of the nationwide food delivery apps will deliver casual and fast food to you at your home or rental while you visit Asheville, but to get some of the top-notch food listed above, you’ll need to go off-road a bit.